bouwe77/bouwe77.github.io/content/pages/react.md

 - [Using Composition in React to Avoid "Prop Drilling"] by [Michael Jackson]
 - [The Beginner's Guide to React] (free Egghead course) by [Kent C. Dodds]
 - [A Complete Guide to useEffect] by [Dan Abramov]
+- [Refactoring React: Which component pattern can improve your codebase?] by [Siddharth Kshetrapal]

 Other links I keep on my [Links page].